-Join in the Murch DNA tracking project to find links around the world.
+Join in the Murch DNA tracking project to find cousins around the world.

 Welcome to the Murch Worldwide website.

 There are about 82,000 Murch's worldwide.
 We are a diverse and talented clan who can trace our ancestors back through generations over several hundred years, with a rich and wonderful heritage of heroes, beautiful stars, talented craftsmen, artists, powerful politicians, churchmen and wonderful writers and storytellers.

 I set up this website to gather and share photographs, stories, family trees and news on the all the branches of the family, wherever they are.
 Hopefully the search for connections with distant relatives, tracing ancestors and preserving the memory of those who made their mark in some way will be helped along by myself and any genealogy fans searching for Murch's on these pages.

 Research is invaluable for those tracing their past but time consuming, so hopefully these pages may go some way to encourage and assist you in your quest for information.

 Whether from Maine, Adelaide, Newfoundland, London, Hawaii or Auckland you will invariably be linked to a Murch clan here in the UK.

 Please use the message board to post a question about someone connected to you.
 Hopefully someone reading it can assist you.

 Don't forget that twitter, LinkedIn and facebook can also reach many Murch's around the world.
 There are about 4000 Murch's listed on LinkedIn and Facebook, so plenty of opportunity to find and link up with long lost cousins.